 Students are set two pieces of homework per week.
-They are expected to spend 30 minutes approximately on each.
-Where an extensive task or project is set, students will be given more than one homework slot in which to complete this.
-Homework tasks include written work as well as research and reading.
-Where students are required to research a topic on the Internet or in the library, they will be given sufficient time in which to do this.
-Students will usually complete one grammar homework each week.
+Where an extensive task or project is set, students will be given more than one homework slot to complete this.
+Homework tasks include written work, as well as research and reading.

 Students will need their own dictionary and thesaurus at home.
 They must also have a reading book available every day.
-We have theatre groups, writers and journalists coming into school to perform to students.
-We are also involved in the Wimbledon Book Festival events.
+Where possible, we have theatre groups coming in to school to perform to students.

-Encourage your daughter to read widely for pleasure: we expect every student to be a member of her local library and to visit both the school and her local library.
+Encourage your daughter to read widely for pleasure and to visit both the school and her local library.
 All reading helps improve literacy levels!
-Students should read a range of fiction and non-fiction texts including novels, short stories, graphic novels, guides, newspapers and magazines.
-There are reading lists on the school website.
+Students should read a range of fiction and non-fiction texts, including novels, short stories, graphic novels, newspapers and magazines.